High-efficiency vertical emission spin-photon interface for scalable quantum memories: Design and analysis

 The design is robust to alignment errors between the scatterer's holes and the microdisk.
 The range of possible misalignment configurations is represented by the purple region in Figure \ref{figure1} (c).
 When the green reference hole is located at the origin of the local coordinate system (U, V), the system is fully aligned with the optical axis of the microdisk.
 In the full alignment configuration, the scatterer holes are symmetrically distributed around the optical axis of resonator.
 Any displacement of the green hole within the purple triangle results in a misalignment.

 We first present an analytical approach for the symmetric case, where the dipoles symmetrically overlap with the WGM of the cavity.
-Next, we numerically analyze the structure using the quantum digital twin.
+Next, we numerically analyze the structure using the dipole model.
 Finally, we compare these results with those obtained from FDTD simulations.

 When the hole sizes are much smaller than the resonance wavelength of the resonator, the scattered field at each hole is well-approximated by dipole radiation.
 However, when the hole sizes become comparable to the resonance wavelength, higher-order multipole contributions must be considered.
 To compute field emission, we model each scattering element (hole) as a dipole with a dipole moment \( \mathbf{p}_n = \alpha \mathbf{E}_n \) where \(\alpha\) is the polarizability determined by the scatterer's geometry, and \(\mathbf{E}_n\) is the local electric field at the scatterer \(n\).
 The dipoles oscillate with \(\omega\), the angular frequency of the optical field.